 Students from the human services and community safety programs at Georgian College participated with police, social service and community organizations in the day-long event.
 Activities included interactive workshops, panel discussions as well as a networking component.

-“This is an incredible opportunity for students, community members, and faculty to network and collaborate with professionals from the police services, social services and various community organizations supporting survivors of sexual violence,” said Suzie Addison-Toor, manager of Georgian’s Centre for Social Entrepreneurship.
+“This is an incredible opportunity for students, community members, and faculty to network and collaborate with professionals from the police services, social services and various community organizations supporting survivors of sexual violence,” said Suzie Addison-Toor, manager of Georgian’s Centre for Social Innovation.

 “Georgian College models collaboration across sectors and ensures that students are aware of a continuum of services to support those coming into contact with the justice system.”